 Kingsley is a 1998 graduate of Wesleyan University where he was a standout for the basketball team.
 His 191 three-pointers still ranks first all time in school history and his 1,176 points was second all-time when he graduated and currently stands fourth all time.
 He also served as a team captain.

-Justin Simon '04, a four-year letterwinner for the Bulldogs, begins his season season on James Jones' staff in 2012-13.
+Justin Simon '04, a four-year letterwinner for the Bulldogs, begins his third season on James Jones' staff in 2013-14.

 During his playing career, Simon appeared in 82 games and scored 243 points.
 In his last two years, he served as the team's sixth man.
 As a senior, he appeared in all 27 games, averaging 4.1 points and 2.4 rebounds.
 As a junior he was the recipient of the Eggie Miles Award as the team's top free throw shooter and was named to the all-tournament team at the Phoenix Classic after scoring 13 points in the championship game victory over Central Connecticut.

 In the summer following his freshman year at Yale, Simon was an intern in the Special Events Department at Madison Square Garden and was backstage at the NBA Draft.